marttcw/martwm/README.md

-# mmdtwm
+# martwm
-mmdwm - Martin's Mouse Driven Tiling Window Manager
+martwm - Martin's Window Manager

 ## Compile
 To compile the WM (as release build):